 When a party makes a misleading presentation, it has been held in many circumstances that the party waives the right to complain about the consequences.
 This is one aspect of "opening the door" --- a well-established doctrine in evidence.
+See, e.g., United States v.
+Spotted Bear, 920 F.3d 1199, 1201 (8th Cir.
+2019) ("When a criminal defendant creates a false or misleading impression on an issue, . . . the government may clarify, rebut, or complete the issue with what would otherwise be inadmissible evidence, including hearsay statements.").

 It has been held, for example, that a defendant who selectively reveals only the helpful parts of a testimonial statement waives the right to complain that the remainder is testimonial hearsay that violates the right to confrontation.
 The New York Court of Appeals, in People v.
 Reid, 19 N.Y.3d 382, 948 N.Y.S.2d 223, 227 (2012), put it this way: